thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 We hope your experience with ThoughtSpot is excellent.
 Please let us know how it goes, and what we can do to make it better.
 You can [contact ThoughtSpot]({{
-site.baseurl }}/appliance/contact.html) by phone, mail, email, or by filing a support ticket.
+site.baseurl }}/appliance/contact.html) by email, phone, or by filing a support ticket.